Scarlet Hollow: Plot

 On Day 4, the miners have begun striking due to recent events.
 The protagonist secretly visits Reese and may discover that his mother has been poisoning him with ricin for years, causing his illnesses.
-Reese, off his “medication” and enraged by his mother’s deception, transforms into a beast.
+Reese, off his "medication" and enraged by his mother's deception, transforms into a beast.
 Dr. Kelly potentially reveals that Reese was conceived supernaturally and that she poisoned him as a means of suppressing his transformations.
-The encounter can end with Reese’s death, continued imprisonment, or escape.
-The protagonist is again visited by Wayne, who instructs them to investigate the Scarlet estate’s sealed-off wings.
+The encounter can end with Reese's death, continued imprisonment, or escape.
+The protagonist is again visited by Wayne, who instructs them to investigate the Scarlet estate's sealed-off wings.

+On Day 5, the protagonist awakens in the forbidden wing, having been moved there at some point in the night.
+They have the option to explore the collapsing rooms of the manor, discovering clues that help to piece together the family's turbulent past.
+Returning to stable ground, they eventually find their way to the Calloway and Tremaine farmsteads outside of town, where Bo has gone missing.
+Julius is theorized to be involved, and on the other side of a house of deadly traps it is revealed what happened to the Calloway's missing prize pumpkin.
+The confrontation can end with possible deaths of Julius, Bo, Officer Franklin, Avery, and the conditional birth or death of Julius's son Joseph.
+The protagonist is quickly pulled into a vision from the Witch, who had assisted Enoch and was attempting to explain her side of the conflict.
+The chapter ends with either Kaneeka's rescue, or her erasure from reality, and the protagonist wakes up on the shores of Tetanus Lake.

 Development

 Scarlet Hollow is developed by Black Tabby Games, an independent game studio consisting solely of married couple Abby Howard and Tony Howard-Arias, originally founded in Boston before moving to Toronto.
 They ran a crowdfunding campaign on Kickstarter in 2020 for the game.
 Scarlet Hollows influences includes Life Is Strange, Twin Peaks, and Gravity Falls.

 Episode 1 was released as a demo in 2020, with Episode 2 releasing the following year.

 Following the release of Episode 3, the couple decided to release a second, non-episodic game that would support the remainder of the Scarlet Hollow.
 That game, Slay the Princess, released in 2023 and proved successful enough to fund the rest of Scarlet Hollows development cycle.
 Episode 4 released in late 2022.

 An update expanding existing chapters of the game released in March 2025.
-Episode 5 will release on February 13, 2026.
+Episode 5 was released on February 13, 2026.